mostuselessboy/mostuselessboy/README.md

 ![name](https://github.com/mostuselessboy/mostuselessboy/blob/main/txt/header.png?raw=true)

 I'm an enthusiastic `Full-Stack Web Developer` with a passion for both technology and design.
-I bring not only technical expertise but also a keen eye for design to every project I work on.
-My experience includes numerous projects in software development and automation.
+I bring not only technical expertise but also a keen eye for `Design✨` to every project I work on.
+My experience includes numerous projects in `Software Development` and Automation.